- Search The Registry

 *Black Vaudeville history is celebrated on this date in c 1875.
 This was a Black performance community that came out of the movement and style of the American stage.

 The vaudeville years began as Reconstruction Era ended, the early 1880s until the early 1930s.
-These Black acts were unique because the performers brought in different experience that the white performers could not convey.
+These Black acts were unique because the performers brought in different experiences that the white performers could not convey.
 Although Black performers encountered Jim Crow, a Vaudeville gig was better than being a maid or farm worker.
 Vaudeville had what they called circuits to keep the show business at the time organized.
 It was difficult for a black performer to be accepted into the white circuit.
 Eventually, Black circuits were created to give Black performers more opportunities.
 Black Vaudeville made it possible for African Americans to enjoy entertainment through their own heritage.

 The company, by this time known as "F. S. Wolcott's Original Rabbit's Foot Company" or "F. S. Wolcott’s Original Rabbit's Foot Minstrels," continued to perform its annual tours through the 1920s and 1930s, playing small towns during the week and bigger cities at weekends.
 The show provided a basis for the careers of many leading Black musicians and entertainers, including Butterbeans and Susie, Tim Moore, Big Joe Williams, Louis Jordan, George Guesnon, Leon "Pee Wee" Whittaker, Brownie McGhee, and Rufus Thomas.
 Wolcott remained its general manager and owner until he sold the company in 1950; records suggest that its last performance was in 1959.
 As vaudeville became more popular, the competition for “the showiest” act increased.
 As minstrelsy became less popular other types of movement were created and carried on to the Vaudeville stage.